sstojkovic/bigdata/README.md

 is url to hdfs rest api which will be available when hadoop is ready.
 After data is read from hdfs, application is submitted to spark master which distributes jobs among workers.

-Tasks (based on sensor captured and user-reported data):
+Tasks (based on sensor-captured and user-reported data):
 - Print time in minutes that users spent with friends relevant to location and time range
 - Print time in minutes that users spent with phone in their hand relevant to location and time range
 - Print minimum, maximum and average value of normalization multiplier relevant to location and time range